 Meanwhile, Atrahasis is taken to paradise away from the new generation of humans.

 The Epic of Gilgamesh is the oldest known literary work in the world.
-It is also the oldest mythological story in the world that was written between 2150 and 1400 BC.
-The Epic of Gilgamesh is a Sumerian literature recording in 12 tablets It is a series of poems that narrate the adventures of Gilgamesh, the hero and later king of Uruk, one of the early Sumerian cities.
+It is also the oldest mythological story in the world and was written between 2150 and 1400 BC.
+The Epic of Gilgamesh is a Sumerian literature recorded in 12 tablets.
+It is a series of poems that narrate the adventures of Gilgamesh, the hero and later king of Uruk, one of the early Sumerian cities.